invincible009/EazyBank/README.md

 ## How To Use

 To use EazyBank.
 You'll need to have a verified account.
 Deposit money into the account and convert the money to a voucher amount.
 If you have a verified account already.
-You can receive EazyBank voucher into your voucher balance and you can redeem the amount on the voucher.
+You can receive EazyBank voucher into your voucher balance and you can redeem the amount on the voucher
 The Money get transferred into your account.

 ## Frontend